The 15 Best Pizzas In Brisbane

 Location: 321 Montague Road, West End, QLD 4010 Ph: (07) 3532 3875

-Their menu offers the choice of 13 pizzas, seven of which are made from their traditional tomato based house sauce.
-Interestingly, the remaining six are white based pizzas.
+Their menu offers the choice of 13 Pizzas, nine of which are made from their traditional Tomato based House Sauce.
+Interestingly, the remaining six are white based Pizzas and it’s one of these that we find ourselves ordering every time – the Ortolana.
+This beauty is stacked with Zucchini, Eggplant, Capsicum and Smoked Mozzarella, plus a sprinkle of Chilli.

 The Burrow